Maverik Stadium: Strength and conditioning center

 On May 26, 2012, a groundbreaking ceremony was held for the construction of a new strength and conditioning center.
 The facility was made possible by the largest single gift from an anonymous donor in the history of Aggie Athletics.
 The $6.4 million, 21000 sqfoot strength and conditioning center opened in late July 2013.
-It features areas for weight training, cardiovascular workouts and speed and agility training, as well as offices for staff.
+It features areas for weight training, cardiovascular workouts, and speed and agility training, as well as staff offices.
 Built on existing university property at the northwest corner of Romney Stadium, the state-of-the-art multi-level facility alleviates overcrowding in the former 5800 sqfoot strength and conditioning center and will accommodate almost 400 athletes from 16 sports programs.

 West Stadium Center at Maverik Stadium

-On September 1, 2016, the Aggies revealed the renovations of a new press box and luxury suite complex at Maverik Stadium.
+On September 1, 2016, the Aggies unveiled renovations to a new press box and luxury suite complex at Maverik Stadium.
 The state-of-the-art facility was made possible largely by private donations.
 The total cost of the renovations was $36 million.
 It features 20 plus suites with 640 club seats.
-Two new scoreboards with enlarged video screens and an upgraded sound system were also included as part of the project.
+Two new scoreboards with enlarged video screens and an upgraded sound system were also included in the project.
 The stadium's capacity was temporarily reduced to 22,059 for the 2015 season as work progressed.